RUMNEY CRAGGIN' CLASSIC

 Participants must check in at 415 Buffalo Rd, Rumney, NH 03266

 Learn from true masters of our sport and gain valuable experience while building critical skills to take you to the next level!
-Climbers of all abilities are welcome - although basic climbing knowledge and proficiency is expected.
 Clinics are organized based on experience level so please choose a clinic that fits you!
 If you have any questions, feel free to reach out!
 We are happy to help guide you to the right clinic offerings.
 Note: You cannot make changes to your clinics after September 13th.

-Choose your own adventure!
 We will have climbing yard games, prizes, slacklining, and more!
-Enjoy all the activities while meeting new people, hanging out with those you came with and winding down from the day of climbing, and winding UP for the party!
-Word on the street is there are some awesome contests and prizes, so bring your game face.
+Enjoy all the activities while meeting new people, hanging out with those you came with and winding down from the awesome day of climbing and clinics!
+Word on the street is that there are some awesome prizes and event contests, so bring your game face!

 Support American Alpine Club's grant programs, educational opportunities, climbing library, policy and advocacy efforts by bidding on one or more of our awesome auction items.
 Cash or credit / debit.
 (You must be present for your winning bid to apply).